A Good Girl's Guide to Murder (TV series): Production

 In September 2022, the project was announced as a BBC Three television adaptation of the Holly Jackson novel A Good Girl's Guide to Murder, produced by Moonage Pictures.
-Dolly Wells is a director on the project from a script by Poppy Cogan, alongside Zia Ahmed, Ajoke Ibironke and Ruby Thomas.
-It is produced by Florence Walker, and executive producers include Matthew Read, Matthew Bouch and Frith Tiplady for Moonage Pictures, and Lucy Richer and Danielle Scott-Haughton for the BBC, along with Wells, Holly Jackson and Cogan.
+Dolly Wells is a director on the project from a script by Poppy Cogan, alongside Zia Ahmed, Ajoke Ibironke, and Ruby Thomas.
+It is produced by Florence Walker, and executive producers include Matthew Read, Matthew Bouch and Frith Tiplady for Moonage Pictures, and Lucy Richer and Danielle Scott-Haughton for the BBC, along with Wells, Holly Jackson, and Cogan.

-Despite the executive producer Frith Tiplady stressing that the first series has a real end, it was renewed for a second series on 20 November 2024, which will cover events from the second book, Good Girl, Bad Blood.
-Jackson and Cogan will be returning for the screenplay, while Myers and Iqbal are set to reprise their roles.
+Despite the executive producer Frith Tiplady stressing that the first series has a real end, it was renewed for a second series on 20 November 2024, which adapts the second book, Good Girl, Bad Blood.
+Jackson and Cogan returned to write the screenplay while Myers and Iqbal reprised their respective roles.
+In June 2026, a third and final series was confirmed to have already been filmed, which will adapt the third book, As Good As Dead.

 Casting

 In June 2023, production started with Emma Myers and Zain Iqbal cast into the lead roles of Pip and Ravi.